 A third convention is the use of the 'tentative' verb form だろう darō to translate English verbs in the so-called future tense (i.e., those using the modal auxiliary 'will').

 The rationale for using だろう darō is impeccable.
 Japanese requires sensitivity to the truth value of a statement — whether it is certain, whether it has been heard second hand, or whether it is based on appearances.
 Since the future is inherently unknowable, predictions should not be stated as certainties; hence the use of だろう darō to indicate that the speaker does not regard a future event as 100% certain.

 For example, students will translate an English sentence like 'It will rain tomorrow' as:

 'It will probably rain tomorrow' / 'I think it will rain tomorrow'

-(Significantly, where English-speaking weather forecasters say "Rain is expected tomorrow", Japanese weather forecasters habitually use 明日雨が降るでしょう ashita ame ga furu deshō, using the polite form of だろう darō).
+This indicates that it is not 100% certain that rain will fall.
+In fact, this how Japanese weather forecasters are expected to speak.
+Where English says "Rain is expected tomorrow", Japanese forecasters habitually say 明日雨が降るでしょう ashita ame ga furu deshō, using the polite form of だろう darō.

 kare wa iku darō